MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/7-pipeline.md

 ## Conclusion

-This lesson showed you how to set up and configure the pipeline to use Power Query SDK Test Framework, the provided test suite and also your own tests to validate your extension connector.
+This section showed you how to set up and configure the pipeline to use Power Query SDK Test Framework, the provided test suite and also your own tests to validate your extension connector.

 Overall, you should now be able to reliably make changes to your extension and validate it during the development and release.